01 of 02

 02 of 02

-- Bracing Reduces Stripping: Bracing your body creates pressure between the drill and the screw.
+- Bracing reduces stripping: Bracing your body creates pressure between the drill and the screw.
 Without enough pressure, the bit will strip the screw-head as it gets farther into the wood.
 You brace by resting the back of the drill against your body.
 Or you can grasp the back of the work area with your free hand and pull the drill toward the drywall.
 Whatever you do, the more pressure you can create, the better control you will have as the screw head reaches the paper.
-If your drill has an handle, attach it for improved grip.
+If your drill has a handle, attach it for improved grip.

-- Watch at an Angle: Viewing the drilling operation from a high angle ensures that you will better see when the dimple begins to from.
+- Watch at an angle: Viewing the drilling operation from a high angle ensures that you will better see when the dimple begins to form.
 By contrast, if you were to view it from behind the drill, it would be difficult to discern when the screw begins to sink into the paper.

 - Use light to your advantage: Place a work light to the side of the drywall.
 This will create shadows on the board and make it highly evident when the screw begins to dimple.

 - Slow, consistent speed wins the game: The best option, if you can do it, is to drill all the way and sink the screw-head without stopping the drill.
 As soon as you stop the drill, you lose momentum.
 Should you need to stop, no fear.
 Just make sure the driver bit is secure on the screw-head, give the drill some pressure, and slowly begin screwing again.